dannyti/sboxsetup/README.md

     Fail2ban - to avoid apache and ssh exploits.
 Fail2ban bans IPs that show malicious signs -- too many password failures, seeking for exploits, etc.
     Apache (SSL)
     OpenVPN - Fixed
-    ZNC - To install it - Wait for script completion and reboot, after reboot you must run "installZNC" as main user and set it up
+    ZNC Latest - To install it - Wait for script completion and reboot, after reboot you must run "installZNC" as main user and set it up
     PHP 5 and PHP-FPM (FastCGI to increase performance) Linux Quota
     SSH Server (for SSH terminal and sFTP connections)